Which Prescriptions Do Doctors Prescribe Most Often for Acne?

 The Four Most Commonly Prescribed Acne Medications

 Despite providing only moderate benefit to acne, tretinoin is the single most frequently prescribed acne medication.
 Various treatment guidelines, such as those recommended by the American Academy of Dermatology, consider topical (applied to the skin) retinoids, such as tretinoin, to be the preferred treatment for acne, except in severe cases.
-Many guidelines continue to recommend topical retinoids as the first choice of treatment for mild-to-moderate acne and also for acne maintenance once a patient clears his skin.
+Many guidelines continue to recommend topical retinoids as the first choice of treatment for mild-to-moderate acne.
+However, it should be noted that since retinoids like tretinoin only produce partial clearing of acne, they are almost always prescribed alongside other treatments.

 Tretinoin has been one of the primary acne treatments for over 40 years, largely because of its ability to: